 Where the design community meets.

-Design & Development Lead Joined about 6 years ago via an invitation from Brandon J.
+Design & Development Lead Joined over 6 years ago via an invitation from Brandon J.

 Seems like this as a good place as any to pile on

 I too am in the process of moving my whole team off of Invision as our platform for sharing prototypes etc. 3 years ago it was the go-to, everything was working smoothly and the "quirks" I figured would be ironed out as the product matured.
 (Example quirk: when setting up a link in the web app you can search by screen name in the dropdown...unless you are adding the link as an overlay.
 Then you have to scroll in a seemingly randomly ordered list of 300+ screens.
 I reported this over 2 years ago and got a jolly "We're aware of this issue and we're keeping it in mind for v7").